Fleetwood Mac: 1974–1987: Addition of Buckingham and Nicks, and global success

 Following Mirage the band went on hiatus, which allowed members to pursue solo careers.
 Nicks released two more solo albums (1983's The Wild Heart and 1985's Rock a Little).
 Buckingham issued Go Insane in 1984, the same year that Christine McVie made an eponymous album (yielding the Top 10 hit "Got a Hold on Me" and the Top 40 hit "Love Will Show Us How").
-All three met with success, Nicks being the most popular.
-During this period Fleetwood had filed for bankruptcy, Nicks was admitted to the Betty Ford Clinic for addiction problems and John McVie had suffered an addiction-related seizure, all of which were attributed to the lifestyle of excess afforded to them by their worldwide success.
+All three became successful in their solo efforts, with Nicks being the most popular.
+During this period, Fleetwood had filed for bankruptcy, Nicks was admitted to the Betty Ford Clinic for addiction problems, and John McVie had suffered an addiction-related seizure—all of which were attributed to the lifestyle of excess afforded to them by their worldwide success.
 It was rumoured that Fleetwood Mac had disbanded, but Buckingham commented that he was unhappy at allowing Mirage to remain the band's last effort.

-The Rumours line-up of Fleetwood Mac recorded one more album, their fourteenth studio album, Tango in the Night, in 1987.
-As with various other Fleetwood Mac albums, the material started off as a Buckingham solo album before becoming a group project.
+The lineup featuring Fleetwood, the McVies, Buckingham, and Nicks recorded one more album, their fourteenth studio album, Tango in the Night, in 1987.
+The recording started off as a Buckingham solo album before becoming a full group project.
 The album went on to become their best-selling release since Rumours, especially in the UK where it hit No. 1 three times in the following year.
-The album sold three million copies in the US and contained four hits: Christine McVie's "Little Lies" and "Everywhere" ("Little Lies" being cowritten with McVie's new husband, Eddy Quintela), Sandy Stewart and Nicks's "Seven Wonders", and Buckingham's "Big Love".
-"Family Man" (Buckingham and Richard Dashut) and "Isn't It Midnight" (Christine McVie) were also released as singles, with less success.
+The album sold three million copies in the US and contained four hits: Christine McVie's "Little Lies" and "Everywhere" ("Little Lies" being co-written with her new husband, Eddy Quintela), Sandy Stewart and Nicks' "Seven Wonders", and Buckingham's "Big Love".
+"Family Man" (Buckingham and Richard Dashut) and "Isn't It Midnight" (Christine McVie) were also released as singles.